rb7984/rb7984/README.md

 Hi, I’m @rb7984
-I’m interested in Computational Design for Achitectural use, I’m currently learning python!
+I’m interested in Computational Design for Achitectural use, I’m currently learning python.

 Reach me on ig
 @riccbarelli